 Pentax K-1 versus Sony A6500

 The Pentax K-1 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in February 2016 and October 2016.
 The K-1 is a DSLR, while the A6500 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (K-1) and an APS-C sensor.
+The cameras are based on a full frame (K-1) and an APS-C (A6500) sensor.
 The Pentax has a resolution of 36.2 megapixel, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Pentax K-1 and the Sony A6500 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the K-1 – represents the basis or 100 percent across all the size and weight measures).